 It should be noted that due to the state of emergency declaration on March 10th, 2020 in response to novel coronavirus, travel and gatherings were restricted statewide.
-Therefore, traffic statistics in the month of March are not representative of historical utilization trends.
+Traffic statistics continue to be impacted by restrictions and may not be representative of historical utilization trends.